PombertLab/3DFI/README.md

 ```

 ##### AlphaFold2 - deep-learning-based protein structure modeling
 How to set up [AlphaFold2](https://github.com/deepmind/alphafold) to run as a docker image is described on its GitHub page.
-Notes about how to install it on Fedora 33/34 with CUDA 11.1+ (for 8.6 CUDA compute GPUs) are available in [af2_installation_notes.sh](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/af2_installation_notes.sh).
+Notes about how to install it on Fedora 33/34 with CUDA 11.1+ (for GPUs with compute capability 8.6) are available in [af2_installation_notes.sh](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/af2_installation_notes.sh).

 The [alphafold.pl](https://github.com/PombertLab/3DFI/blob/master/Prediction/AlphaFold2/alphafold.pl) script is a Perl wrapper that enables running AlphaFold2 in batch mode.
 To simplify its use, the ALPHA_HOME and ALPHA_OUT environment variables can be set in the shell.